sabeelmansuri/Epigenomics/README.md

 1. Clean the raw reads by removing adaptors and PCR duplicates
 2. Computationally align fragments to the reference genome

-Next we use peak-calling which utilizes different algorithms that identify regions where there are more reads than background.
-There are many different programs that generate these calls, popular softwares include: MACS, PeakSeq, SICER, CCAT, etc.<sup>2</sup> From here, your data can be visualized on a genome browser.
+Next, we use peak-calling which utilizes different algorithms that identify regions where there are more reads than background.
+There are many different programs that generate these calls, popular software include: MACS, PeakSeq, SICER, CCAT, etc.<sup>2</sup> From here, your data can be visualized on a genome browser.

 <img src="https://github.com/sabeelmansuri/Epigenomics/blob/master/assets/ChIP_Visualization.png" width=450px/>
 <i><b>Figure 12</b> Visualization of peak-calling software output on a genome browser.</i>

 We can clearly see that the bottom two rows (clear cell renal carcinoma) are higher levels of binding than the top two rows (regular kidney cells).
 This ChIP-seq shows an active ZNF395 super-enhancer only in the clear cell renal carcinoma cells.
-From this we can see where and which gene is overexpressed.<sup>12</sup>
+From this, we can see where and which gene is overexpressed.<sup>12</sup>

 ### II.
 Mass Spectrometry
 #### Overview